-This test is applicable to systems, sub-systems, and units, hereafter called materiel, which must function and/or survive in a severe acoustic noise environment.
-This test is also applicable for materiel located where acoustic noise excitation is used in combination with or in preference to mechanical vibration excitation for the simulation of aerodynamic turbulence.
+This test is applicable to systems, sub-systems, and units, hereafter called materiel, that must function and/or survive in a severe acoustic noise environment.
+This test is also applicable for materiel located where acoustic noise excitation is used in combination with, or in preference to mechanical vibration excitation for the simulation of aerodynamic turbulence (Method 523.3).